NilCoalescing/djangochannelsrestframework/docs/examples/generic_api_consumer.rst

 ====================

 In DCRF you can create a GenericAsyncAPIConsumer that works much like a GenericAPIView in DRF:
-For a more indepth look into Rest Like Websocket consumers read this blog post.
+For a more in-depth look into Rest Like Websocket consumers read this blog post.

 We have a set of mixins for the consumer, that add different actions based on the CRUD operations.